 The resulting digital video and photography constitute the "findings" of our field research.
 They expresses our intention to create accessible, material tracings of the realities associated with this fact: the movement of nuclear waste through public spaces is (and will long continue to be) a condition of contemporary life, landscape, and infrastructure design.
 Yet, citizens, architects, and engineers have virtually no models for how to design and maintain infrastructures capable of safely containing nuclear materials for the millions of years required by their potency.

-Look Only at the Movement is an exhibition relay among five venues between Fall 2013 and Spring 2015.
+Look Only at the Movement is an exhibition relay among four venues between Fall 2013 and Summer 2015.
 Each venue is located near historical and/or contemporary sites and routes that are part of the research and resulting film/photography.
 As the exhibition is relayed from venue to venue, it will re-enact the route of the research trip, trace the spatial scope and topographies documented in the work itself, and traverse paths that waste materials will continue to travel for foreseeable futures.
-These venues include Sheila C. Johnson Design Center, Parsons the New School for Design, New York, NY (10.3.13-12.05.13); Santa Fe Institute of Art, Santa Fe, NM (5.12.14-5.31.14); Center for Land Use Interpretation, Wendover, UT (Summer 2014; Rocky Flats Cold War Museum, Arvada, CO (Fall 2014); Center for Art + Environment, Nevada Museum of Art, Reno, NV (Spring 2015).
-A comment and question logbook will be available at each exhibition and travel to upcoming venues.
-Selected comments will be posted on this page during the exhibition relay.
+These venues include Sheila C. Johnson Design Center, Parsons the New School for Design, New York, NY (10.3.13-12.05.13); Santa Fe Art Institute, Santa Fe, NM (5.12.14-5.31.14); Center for Land Use Interpretation, Wendover, UT (Summer/Fall 2014); Center for Art + Environment, Nevada Museum of Art, Reno, NV (4.11.15-7.26.15).

 For further information or a press kit please contact email@example.com